-Total State nonagricultural employment has declined as a share of national nonagricultural employment.
+Total State nonagricultural employment has declined as a share of national nonagricultural employment compared with 1980s and 1990s, however the share remained stable since 2000.
 The following historical table compares these levels and the rate of unemployment for the State and the nation.